noarche/rss/README.md

 ### 🗞️ Adding RSS links

  Set the time between updates and enter your RSS feed links in `/src/config.json`.
 Be sure to follow the current format with a comma after every link but NOT the last link.
+You will also find a script called Config Builder in /src/ that has instructions on how to use to quickly create a compatible config.